zwets/kfc/README.md

-Clearly, `tgc` and `gca` refer to the same base pair sequence, and the choice of name (`gca` or `tgc`) is arbitrary.  `kfc` simply picks whichever of the two has *a* or *c* as its middle base.
-It calls this the 'canonical' k-mer.
+Clearly, `tgc` and `gca` refer to the same base pair sequence, and the choice of name (`gca` or `tgc`) is arbitrary.  `kfc` simply picks whichever of the two has *a* or *c* as its middle base, and calls the the 'canonical' kmer.
-The requirement that k be odd guarantees that there ís a middle base.
+The requirement that k is odd guarantees that there ís a middle base.

 If you do not want this 'destranded' behaviour, use option `-s` to treat the input as single stranded DNA.
 In this mode, only the k-mers which are literally seen in the input are reported.
-Note that this makes the k-mer space twice as large, since the middle base can take on twice as many values.
+Note that this makes the k-mer space twice as large as in the default mode.
+In this mode k need not be odd.
-(In fact, in this mode there needn't even be a middle base, and k may be odd or even.)

 #### What are k-mer numbers (s-code, c-code)?